YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 #### 3.6.1.
 Issues publishing in e-mail format
 As a DevOps
-In order to be able to quickly share the current issues data in tabular format I wanto to be able to issue a single shell call for copying the current items data to email by specifying the tables to be published
+In order to be able to quickly share the current issues data in email format I wanto to be able to issue a single shell call for copying the current items data to email by specifying the tables to be published

 #### 3.6.2.
-Issues publishing in google sheet format
+Issues handling in google sheet format
 As a DevOps
 In order to be able to quickly share the current issues data in tabular format I wanto to be able to issue a single shell call for copying the current items data to google sheet by specifying the tables to be published